miku/aboutgo/topics/language/embedding/README.md

 # Type embedding

-Go does not strive for type hierarchies, but prefers composition and interfaces for method dispatch.
+Go does not strive for type hierarchies, it prefers composition and interfaces for method dispatch.

+> Code reuse is not provided by type hierarchy but via composition.
+Language
+> ecosystems with classical inheritance is often suffering from excessive level
+> of indirection and premature abstractions based on inheritance which later
+> makes the code complicated and unmaintainable.

 The closest notion to inheritance in Go is type embedding.